syzygy1/tb/README.md

 ### Tablebase generator

 The directory src/ contains the tablebase generator code.
-It should be easy to build on a x86-64 Linux system ("make all").
-There are five
+It should be easy to build on x86-64 Linux system and on 64-bit Windows with MinGW ("make all").
+There are five programs:
-programs:
 * rtbgen for generating pawnless tablebases.
 * rtbgenp for generating pawnful tablebases.
 * rtbver for verifying pawnless tablebases.